BoxPistols/VitePress-24/docs/api-examples.md

 # Runtime API Examples

 This page demonstrates usage of some of the runtime APIs provided by VitePress.

-The main `useData()` API can be used to access site, theme, and page data for the current page.
+The main `useData()` API can be used to access site, theme, and page data. for the current page.
 It works in both `.md` and `.vue` files:

 ```md
 <script setup>